daryllxd/lifelong-learning/programming/ruby/design/architecture-the-lost-years.md

 The controller/presenter could be turned into a gem.
 Everything to the right should be turned into a gem.

-Unfortunately we see the database at the center of the application.
+*Database*: Unfortunately we see the database at the center of the application.
 The database is a detail, something you don't know about.
 It must "somehow store things".
 I don't care how it stores them.
 I want objects and entities out of the database.
 I want to defer the interactions to the database.

-What I want is a Entity Gateway where things pass through it to access the database.
-Architecture is about drawing a line and making sure that everything going through the line goes in one direction only.
+What I want is a Entity Gateway where things pass through it to access the database. *Architecture is about drawing a line and making sure that everything going through the line goes in one direction only.* So we _want_ to run the tests without a database.

-Active record
+So, where would ActiveRecord be in all of this?
+The delivery mechanism is just Controller/Presenter.
+FitNesse.
+FIT: Framework for Integration Testing.

+First, they mocked the pages.
+Then, they mocked the other pages "in-memory".
+So everything works but nothing saves.
+Then they made mocks of the database.

+A good architecture allows major decisions to be deferred!
+Get your use cases working, get your tests passing, then if you need to show something then just make something really quickly.

+*A good architecture maximizes the number of decisions not made.* It makes you keep your options open for as long as you can.

+This is why you have to write the tests first.
+So you know that you're done.
+So you know that the tests cover everything and you can _refactor everything_.
+Without tests, you find it hard to actually do something, and you will fear your code especially when you don't do things on your own.
+You have to know that every line of code that you wrote was because of a failing test.

+It's not enough to write your tests first.
+If your tests aren't fast then you don't do tests.
+This is why you remove everything that's slows the test down.